 RNZAF 488 Squadron (Buffalos) New Zealand early October 1941

 On February 15, 1942 the British officially surrendered Singapore Island to the Japanese.
 During the Japanese occupation of Singapore, the runway was surfaced with concrete for all weather use and extended to a length of 5,500'.
 Used by the Japanese until the official surrender of Japan in September 1945.

 When the Allies returned to Singapore, Kallang Airfield remained operational and the first former Prisoners Of War (POWs) were flown out of this location.
 At least four aircraft survived intact and were surrendered to the Allies including two Ki-45 Nicks and a J1N1 Irving.

 Kallang Airfield remained in use as both a civilian and military airfield.
-The single runway was oriented 06/254 measured XXX surfaced with asphalt.
+The single runway was oriented 06/254 and surfaced with asphalt.